3-4 Year Old Provision

 Welcome to Woodside Primary Academy Nursery 3-4's Provision

-- Our 3-year-old daycare provision is currently full for the next academic year.
+- Our 3-year-old daycare provision is currently full for the next academic year (applications accepted for September onwards 2024 only).

 Woodside Primary Academy Nursery forms part of the school’s outstanding provision.
 The nursery has a dedicated team of experienced leaders, qualified teachers and early years practitioners who provide exceptional care, learning opportunities and personal development for all children.
 The nursery has an established reputation for ‘high quality’ care and education amongst our current and returning families.